kushberrycream/spacex/README.md

 undesired effects.
 - A few times when developing and using my website if I clicked links to quickly this could lead to the previous API's call data not being removed and displaying it below the new API calls Data.
 Obviously this is undesirable and was fixed by placing all the separate API calls and the associated functions within their own js files and only placed them within the relevant HTML page.
+- Due to only having a single page for Rockets and Dragons and not creating specific page for each I had managed to break the forwards and back buttons as I was not creating a new history item.
+I fixed this by using the history API to add a history item to the browser, Users can now use the forwards and back buttons and refresh without taking them to the previous viewed URL.
 <p align="right">
   <a href="tom-jones-personal-portfolio---first-milestone-project">Back to Top :arrow_heading_up:</a>
 </p>